smblott-github/podrecast/README.md

 - Podcast loudness varies substantially across feeds.
 Some can be too load, some too quiet.
 And I don't want to have to fiddle with the volume for each new podcast.
-[MP3Gain](http://mp3gain.sourceforge.net/) can be used to balance the loudness of MP3 files, making all podcasts sound equally loud.
+[MP3Gain](http://mp3gain.sourceforge.net/) can be used to balance the loudness of podcast files, making all podcasts sound equally loud.

 - In the EU, there a rules governing the maximum volume which consumer